Liquidating your stuff will set you free

 I decided to create this guide on minimalist packing becuase I know how liberating it can feel to sell or donate everything while keeping only the bare essentials.
 After bringing bags of clothes, sporting goods, household items, and other things I didn’t need to the thrift store, I had fewer choices which made my packing easy.

 Minimalist packing for Bali part 1

 The best way to fit everything into one bag: Fill every inch of space.
 For example, shoes should be stuffed with socks.
 Then lay your shoes together heel to toe at the bottom of your suitcase in a separate bag to keep your clothes from getting dirty.
-Think Tetris when packing even though it’s a personal preference.
+Think Tetris when packing.
 Here are some popular strategies:

 - Roll your clothes.
 This helps to maximize space and minimize wrinkles.

 - Use packing cubes.
-These smaller bags help you keep your clothes compact and your outfits ordered.
+These smaller bags help you keep your clothes compact and organized.